Phuti Lekoloane: Tornado F.C.

 Lekoloane joined Athlete Ally, a sports-focused LGBTQ advocacy organization.
 He left JDR Stars because of the homophobia, but was later recruited by Tornado F.C., another SAFA Second Division team.
 Doing so, he had to move from Johannesburg to East London, Eastern Cape, a place known for violence against LGBTQ people.
 The same Institute of Race Relations study showed LGBTQIA+ identifying people “are three times more likely to be attacked in the Eastern Cape than in any other province in the country”.
 Team manager, Yanga Nyobo, daughter of Tornado’s former chairman, Siphiwo “Mawawa” Nyobo, came out to him as gay, and stated the team strives for diversity.
 He has become the club’s top goalkeeper.

 In October 2018 he was nominated for the Feather Awards’ Sports Personality of the Year award for “iconic personalities and achievers who inspire” the LGBTQI communities.

-2019,Phuti Minaj founded, a Phuti Lekoloane foundation, a not profit organisation which aims to provide development and training about the LGBTIQ community in sports, Phuti Lekoloane is also the founder of LGBTI Legacy Games, a football tournament that focuses on tackling homophobia out of sports.
+In 2019, Phuti Minaj founded, a Phuti Lekoloane foundation, a not profit organisation which aims to provide development and training about the LGBTIQ community in sports, Phuti Lekoloane is also the founder of LGBTI Legacy Games, a football tournament that focuses on tackling homophobia out of sports.

 In 2021, Phuti Minaj as Lekoloane is famously known in the football circles was nominated for both Role Model of the year and Sports personality of the year for the feather awards 2021, Phuti Lekoloane walked away with the feather awards sports personality of the year.